-As of March 31, 2018, approximately 92% of the Company's total cash is held in regions outside of the United States.
+As of June 30, 2018, approximately 88% of the Company's total cash is held in regions outside of the United States.
 If the Company were to repatriate such cash, outside of settling intercompany balances during the normal course of operations, it may need to accrue and pay incremental withholding taxes.
 Due to changes enacted by the Tax Act in December 2017, incremental U.S. federal income tax is no longer a consideration upon distribution.
-The Company has not, nor does it intend to, repatriate funds to the United States to satisfy domestic liquidity needs arising in the ordinary course of business, including liquidity needs associated with its domestic debt service requirements.
-In 2015, the Company ceased its business operations in Thailand and accordingly, the Company no longer maintains a permanent reinvestment assertion with respect to this entity.
-The Company intends to repatriate the undistributed earnings from its Thailand entity to the United States at the time that the winding-down process has been completed.
-The Company expects no incremental U.S. income taxes related to reversing its permanent reinvestment assertion due to the mandatory repatriation clauses of the Tax Act.
-Except for the Company's foreign subsidiary in Thailand, the Company considers the undistributed earnings of its foreign subsidiaries to be permanently reinvested and, accordingly, no U.S. withholding taxes have been provided thereon.
+During the quarter ended June 30, 2018, the Company evaluated its permanent reinvestment assertion with respect to its Canadian subsidiary in conjunction with the Company's operating plans and forecasts as well as its short-term and long-term financial requirements, and determined that it would repatriate a portion of the earnings of its Canadian subsidiary.
+Therefore, the Company repatriated cash from its Canadian subsidiary and remitted the Canadian withholding tax.
+The distribution was not material to the Company's overall liquidity or tax expense.
+Prospectively, the Company will no longer consider the future earnings of this subsidiary to be indefinitely reinvested.
+However, at this time the Company does not intend to repatriate additional funds to the United States to satisfy domestic liquidity needs arising in the ordinary course of business, including liquidity needs associated with its domestic debt service requirements.
+Therefore, except for the future earnings of the Company's foreign subsidiary in Canada, the Company considers the undistributed earnings of its foreign subsidiaries to be permanently reinvested and, accordingly, no U.S. withholding taxes have been provided thereon.